Kwetech/pandora-framework/README.md

 ## Message to contributors
 Contributors are welcome whether you code in python or not,if you don't code in python you can always share ideas or suggestion.
- And all contributors must join the whatsapp group chat to discuss the project.[whatsapp chat](https://chat.whatsapp.com/HseBYZRyFKR4or9cAg2zC8)
+And all contributors can join the whatsapp group chat to discuss the project.[whatsapp chat](https://chat.whatsapp.com/HseBYZRyFKR4or9cAg2zC8)

 ## Suggestions
 Add suggestions or ideas here to improve *Pandora*